 According to dermatologist Alok Vij, MD, sunscreen can expire and it does sooner than most people think if it’s not stored correctly.

 “The general shelf life of sunscreen is about three years, as long as it’s been stored in a cool, dry area,” explains Dr. Vij.
 “Storing the bottle in a hot or humid area can quickly break down many of the active ingredients that block UV rays.”

-Increased heat, light and humidity makes sunscreen degrade more rapidly.
-So that bottle rolling around your car all summer baking in the sun?
+Increased heat, light and humidity make sunscreen degrade more rapidly.
+So, that bottle rolling around your car all summer baking in the sun?
 It probably doesn’t offer the same UV protection it once did.

 It’s important to keep in mind that if you’re using sunscreen correctly, it shouldn’t last you all that long.

 “Realistically, if you’re using sunscreen the way it’s directed, each bottle shouldn’t last you more than a couple of months,” says Dr. Vij.
 “The recommendation is to put on a full ounce of sunscreen to cover the exposed parts of the body ― arms, legs, back, chest.”

 The SPF protection found in sunscreen helps guard against: